The Do’s & Don’ts When Embedding Analytics Into Your Applications

 DO: Think in the long-term when investing in an embedded analytics solution

 Choosing the right embedded analytics vendor to partner with is paramount.
 Choose a solution that can grow as your business does and will become your valued long-haul partner.
 Determine if the vendor can grow with you throughout your journey, especially if you’re just starting out.
 The solution must be able to advance as you progress from small analytics projects to more complex use cases.
 They must have a transparent roadmap of innovative features so that your solution doesn’t become stale.
-That way you’ll feel more comfortable with the solution you use and as you grow and ready to start using more advanced features, you wouldn’t need to start from scratch.
+That way, you’ll feel more comfortable with the solution you use, and as you grow and are ready to start using more advanced features, you wouldn’t need to start from scratch.

 DO: Evaluate the technology you’re using to deploy embedded analytics

 Even though many technologies make embedding analytics into your applications easy, you still need to take the time to ensure you’re picking the best technology for your unique business use case.
 Review your technical and non-technical requirements to establish whether you have the expertise needed to deploy embedded analytics.
 At the minimum, you’ll need web developers and people with the skills required to handle authentication and single sign-on, as well as traditional analytics skills, including data modeling.

 Also, consider who will use the embedded analytics inside your organization – understand their skill sets and identify any potential resource gaps before you move to the evaluation phase.

 DO: Ensure your data and analytics workloads are migrated to the cloud